pranav-kural/auto-gpt/README.md

 # Auto GPT

-Automated use of GPT from OpenAI API through prompts presents in a file.
+Automated use of GPT from OpenAI API through prompts present in a file.

 Takes in prompts from input JSON file and outputs the response to output JSON lines file.